 What success looks like to communities and what success looks like to funders, governments and charities are often two entirely things.
-Success to a local authority might be engaging 20 different community groups in a consultation process for restoring a local music venue.
+Success to a local authority might be engaging 20 different community groups in a consultation process before opening a new digital community hub.
 Community members may visualise success as guaranteeing this space is free to use for certain age groups.

-A way of creating a collective goal might be to define success as creating an accessible and affordable space designed by and for the community.
-It is worth having a conversation about what both of your ambitions are for working together and creating a sense of shared purpose in your collaboration.
+A way of define shared success might be creating an accessible and affordable digital hub designed by and for the community.
+It’s worth having a conversation about what both of your ambitions are for working together and creating a sense of shared purpose in your collaboration.
 Establishing a common goal is likely to keep you connected as you move through the logistics of delivery.

 Looking for support in creating meaningful community engagement?
 Get in touch to find out how we can help.